Best Options Data APIs 2026: 7 Compared (Pricing & Free Tiers) | FlashAlpha

 • Pre-computed analytics is now a category.
 Until 2024, most "options data API" providers shipped raw data and expected you to build the analytics.
 ORATS was the exception.
 In 2025-2026, FlashAlpha and a couple of others have made pre-computed exposure analytics (GEX, max pain, dealer regime) a recognised product category.
 Buyers now ask "what do you compute for me?" not just "what data do you ship?"

 • MCP servers are an unlock.
 Model Context Protocol lets LLM assistants (Claude, Cursor, Windsurf) query data providers directly.
-FlashAlpha exposes an MCP server with 16 tools, and the others are catching up.
+FlashAlpha exposes an MCP server with 40 tools (23 live + 17 historical replay), and the others are catching up.
 If your dev workflow involves an LLM (and most do in 2026), MCP support is a real differentiator.

 • 0DTE is its own product.
 Same-day expiry options now drive enough volume that providers ship dedicated 0DTE endpoints.
 FlashAlpha's /v1/exposure/zero-dte returns pin risk, expected move, and gamma acceleration in real time - this didn't exist as a product category two years ago.